ceciliacase/money-coach-website/_posts/2018-12-05-Money-Taboo.md

 <!--more-->

 I remember once when I had gotten my first job out of college.
 I was at a party with some close friends.
 I excitedly said how much I was making for my starting salary ($43,000 in 2003!
-I will always remember that number.) and one of the older women grumpily said "It must be nice."
+I will always remember that number.) and one of the older women grumpily said, "It must be nice."
 I was crushed.
 I certainly wasn't trying to make anyone else feel bad.
 But I had broken the code: you don't talk about how much you make.

 # So what are the problems with this taboo against talking about money?